Which of the following organelles are found in plant cells but no... | Channels for Pearson+

 1

-Recognize that the cell wall is a rigid structure surrounding plant cells, providing support and protection.
-Animal cells lack a cell wall and instead have a flexible plasma membrane.
+Recognize that ribosomes are also found in both plant and animal cells, as they are essential for protein synthesis.

-Learn that the central vacuole is a large, water-filled organelle in plant cells that helps maintain turgor pressure, stores nutrients, and degrades waste products.
-Animal cells may have small vacuoles, but not a central vacuole.
+Mitochondria are present in both plant and animal cells, serving as the powerhouse of the cell by generating ATP through cellular respiration.

-Compare the list of organelles provided in the options with the unique plant cell organelles identified: chloroplasts, cell wall, and central vacuole.
-These are the organelles found in plant cells but not in animal cells.
+Chloroplasts are unique to plant cells and some algae, as they are responsible for photosynthesis, converting light energy into chemical energy.
+Therefore, chloroplasts are the organelles found in plant cells but not in animal cells.

 Watch next